The Amphibious Teachers and the Green Sahara: The Dogon Nommo and the Pre-Desertification Indigo Civilization

 The Dogon Anomaly

-The Dogon specifically preserve detailed astronomical knowledge including what Griaule and his colleague Germaine Dieterlen reported as awareness of Sirius as a binary-star system, with the companion star (Sirius B) identified with the principal granary-of-knowledge in the Dogon cosmogram.
-The astronomical claims have been contested in subsequent scholarship (Walter van Beek's 1991 critique questioned Griaule's methodology and the specifically-astronomical content), but the broader cosmological system Griaule documented remains the most elaborated traditional-African cosmology in the ethnographic record.
+The Dogon also preserve detailed astronomical lore.
+Griaule and his colleague Germaine Dieterlen reported that the Dogon spoke of Sirius as a binary star system, with the companion (Sirius B) identified with the principal granary of knowledge in the Dogon cosmogram.
+The astronomical claims have been contested.
+Walter van Beek's 1991 critique questioned Griaule's methodology and the astronomical content in particular.
+But the broader cosmological system Griaule documented remains the most elaborated traditional African cosmology in the ethnographic record.

 The Urantia Book identifies the historical substrate.